JunaMeinhold/JunaMeinhold/README.md

 I'm Juna (she/her, 21, single T^T), a coder from
 Germany.
 I mainly code in C#, C++, and C. If you don't see me
 coding, then usually I'm playing games like Skyrim or Fallout 4 🎮,
-or just reading mangas or manhwas 📚.
+or just reading manga or manhwa 📚.
 I'm almost always free to
 chat, so feel free to message me on Discord (.juna, <a href="https://discord.gg/uZFuRfsPew">or my discord</a>) and use the
 keyword ":3" (cuz bots 🤖).